Skip to main content

 External schedulers

-By default, SQL projects leverage a Prophecy-native scheduler to automate pipeline runs.
+By default, SQL projects utilize a Prophecy-native scheduler to automate pipeline runs.
 While we recommend using the Prophecy scheduler, you can also use external schedulers like Databricks Jobs or Apache Airflow if preferred.
-Projects that leverage the Simple Git Storage Model are not compatible with external schedulers.
-To learn more about external schedulers, visit Orchestration.
+Additionally, you can use the Trigger Pipeline API to leverage other orchestration tools.